NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

 [motivation]: #motivation

-Currently, the reference implementation of Nix evaluator and its companion toolset generated from the Nix source tree are built using an autotools-like script.
+Currently, the reference implementation of Nix evaluator and its companion toolset generated from the Nix source tree are built using the typical `./configure` shell script that relies on autoconf and the standard GNU Make utility.

-This quasi-autotools script became clunky and plastered, and consequently hard to understand, modify, improve and port to other systems besides Linux.
+This build system became clunky and plastered, and consequently hard to understand, modify, improve and port to other systems besides Linux.

 Such state of things hinders development, specially outside the Linux and NixOS niches.